djaquels/LinuxPathManager/Readme.md

 # Linux Path Manager
-**LinuxPathManager<linuxpathmanager>**JavaFX-based Linux desktop application to easy manage and edit system environment variables like PATH, JAVA_HOME, etc. using a simple GUI.
+**LinuxPathManager** JavaFX-based Linux desktop application to easy manage and edit system environment variables like PATH, JAVA_HOME, etc. using a simple GUI.
 Ideal for developers, sysadmins, or Linux users who prefer a visual alternative,

 ## Local Development